Facts & Stats

-- One week of notice for employees who have worked with the company for more than 26 weeks and less than 2 years
+One week of notice for employees who have worked with the company for 26 weeks or above, but less than 2 years

-- Two weeks of notice for employment of over two years and less than five years
+Two weeks of notice for employment for two years or above, but less than five years

-- Four weeks of notice for over five years of employment
+Four weeks of notice for five years or above of employment

-In Singapore, the probation period is not mandatory, but common practice is 3-6 months.
+In Singapore, probation periods are not mandatory, but common practice is from three to six months.